 Want to try a sweet flatbread?
 Puran Poli will make your day.
 This flatbread is stuffed with sweet fillings like lentils or jaggery.
 The treat originates in South India and has plenty of other names like Obbattu, Bobbattu, or Holige.

-In Kerala and Tamil Nadu, Puran Poli is a tasty companion for Paal Payasam (creamy South Indian pudding).
+In Kerala and Tamil Nadu, Puran Poli is a tasty side dish for Paal Payasam (creamy South Indian pudding).
 People often have it warm and serve it in special festivals and celebrations.

 In the Ganesh Chaturthi festival in Maharashtra, local citizens will match Puran Poli with Nariyal Ladoo (coconut balls).
 Pairing Puran Poli with ghee or some pickle recipes is an excellent way to complement the bread.